Ensure that your equipment meets the applicable electrical safety codes and standards

 In many cases, local jurisdictions will not allow unlabeled equipment to be installed or used at manufacturing and commercial sites within their communities.
 Manufacturers with equipment which is in conflict with local electrical laws may not be allowed to use their equipment or, worse still, may even be fined and/or shut down by the Occupational Safety and Health Organization (OSHA).

-As such, it’s incredibly important that any products you are planning to export to the U.S. or Canada carry the appropriate accreditation for the region they will be used in.
+It’s incredibly important that any products you are planning to export to the U.S. or Canada carry the appropriate accreditation for the region they will be used in.

 Since the requirements for a Field Label are unique to each municipal jurisdiction, finding a testing organization with specific knowledge of each area will make gaining compliance a much simpler task.
 With decades worth of U.S. expertise to call on, TÜV SÜD could be just the answer.